jdutronc/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 <img align='left' src='Resources/coil_summary.png' height='200'>
-The variance for the total manufacturing lot is 62 < 100, which is within the expected design specifications of staying under 100 PSI.
+The variance for the total manufacturing lot is 62 which is within the expected design specifications of 100 PSI.
 <br clear="left"/>

 <br>

 <img align='left' src='Resources/lot_summary.png' height='200'>
-However, when reviewing the data by Lot number, Lot 3 is a large contributing factor to the variance being high.
-Lot 3 shows a variance of 170 > 100 and does not meet the design specifications.
+However, when reviewing the lot_summry table, we can see that Lot 3 shows a variance of 170 well above the design specifications of 100 PSI.
 Lot 1 and Lot 2 have significantly lower variance, 1 and 7 respectively.
 <br clear="left"/>